nvpro-samples/vk_gaussian_splatting/README.md

 cmake -S . -B build
 cmake --build build --config Release

-# Running, if nvprocore was not found in parent directory,
+# Running, if nvpro-core was not found in parent directory,
 # it was automatically downloaded by cmake at config
 ./bin_x64/Release/vk_gaussian_splatting.exe [path_to_ply]

-# Running, if nvprocore was found in parent directory
+# Running, if nvpro-core was found in parent directory
 ../bin_x64/Release/vk_gaussian_splatting.exe [path_to_ply]

 ```